Tracey Crouch

-Tracey Elizabeth Anne Crouch DBE (born 24 July 1975) is a British politician who has served as the Member of Parliament (MP) for Chatham and Aylesford since 2010.
-A member of the Conservative Party, she gained the seat from Labour's Jonathan Shaw.
+Dame Tracey Elizabeth Anne Crouch DBE (born 24 July 1975) is a British Conservative Party politician who served as the Member of Parliament (MP) for Chatham and Aylesford from 2010 to 2024.
 Crouch was appointed as Minister for Sport, Civil Society and Loneliness in 2017, but resigned in 2018 due to a delay over the introduction of reduced limits on the stakes of fixed odds betting terminals.

 Early life and career

-Born in Ashford, Kent, Crouch was educated at Folkestone School for Girls and graduated from the University of Hull with a law and politics degree in 1996.
+Tracey Crouch was born on 24 July 1975 in Ashford, Kent.
+She was educated at Folkestone School for Girls and graduated from the University of Hull with a bachelor's degree in law and politics in 1996.

 Crouch was a parliamentary researcher from 1996 to 1998 before working in PR for Harcourt Public Affairs from 1999 to 2000.
 She returned to Westminster and held posts as chief of staff to three shadow ministers, including the shadow Home Secretary between 2003 and 2005.
 Crouch was then employed by the Aviva insurance company where she was the head of public affairs between 2005 and 2010.
 Before becoming a minister, she coached a junior girls' football team.

 Parliamentary career

-Crouch was elected as the Conservative MP for Chatham and Aylesford with a majority of 6,069.
-She won with a 46.2% share of the vote – a swing of 9.4% to the Conservatives.
+At the 2010 general election, Crouch was elected to Parliament as the Conservative MP for Chatham and Aylesford with 46.2% of the vote and a majority of 6,069.
 The Daily Telegraph listed her as one of their "pragmatic, Eurosceptic" new MPs who seeks to "anchor the [Conservative] party to the right of centre".

-In 2014, Crouch described herself as a "compassionate, One-Nation Conservative".
+On 9 December 2010, Crouch abstained in the vote to raise university tuition fees.
+She was one of two Conservative MPs to abstain, while six voted against the proposals.

 Crouch is a vice-chair of the All Party Parliamentary Groups on dementia, alcohol misuse and athletics.
 In February 2011, Crouch was elected to the 1922 Committee executive.

-On 9 December 2010, Crouch abstained in the vote to raise university tuition fees.
-She was one of two Conservative MPs to abstain, while six voted against the proposals.
 Crouch voted against the badger cull, speaking during the debates on the subject in October 2012 and June 2013.
 She congratulated other Conservative MPs for voting against or abstaining on the vote, describing the cull as "barbaric and indiscriminate".
 She has also rebelled against the government in voting against press regulation and in support of mesothelioma victims.

-She voted in favour of the Marriage (Same Sex Couples) Act 2013.
-Following the 2015 general election, when she retained her seat with a 50.2% vote share, she was made Minister for Sport on 12 May 2015.
+In 2014, Crouch described herself as a "compassionate, One-Nation Conservative".

+At the 2015 general election, Crouch was re-elected as MP for Chatham and Aylesford with an increased vote share of 50.2% and an increased majority of 11,455.